cross-org/base64/README.md

 [![JSR Version](https://jsr.io/badges/@cross/base64?ver=bust)](https://jsr.io/@cross/base64) [![JSR Score](https://jsr.io/badges/@cross/base64/score?ver=bust)](https://jsr.io/@cross/base64/score)

 Based on [@hexagon/base64](https://github.com/hexagon/base64) but adapted to TypeScript and jsr.io, dropping all the legacy tooling.
+Part of the @cross suite - check out our growing collection of cross-runtime tools at [github.com/cross-org](https://github.com/cross-org).

 **NOTE:** If not bound to the specific features of this library (like validation, or decoding directly to a string), you might be better off using
 [https://jsr.io/@std/encoding](https://jsr.io/@std/encoding).